- Choose staffing arrangements to suit you

 Recruitment - what works best for me

-I love using subcontractors or casual employment as it is on a needs basis.
-Yes, you pay more but for a variable work flow it can be a great solution.
+I love using subcontractors or casual employment as it is on an as-need basis.
+Yes, you pay more, but for a variable work flow it can be a great solution.

 I also choose to employ university students and act as a mentor for them so that they get more value from the experience than just the wage.